KaelKodes/Everquest-Godot-Launcher/README.md

 1. **Install / Update** — Sync the game files to the chosen install directory (implementation: real `git` or packaged updates; UI exists, plumbing still to be completed).
 2. **News** — `blogs.json` is updated **with** releases so patch notes travel with the build, not from a separate live service.
 3. **Play** — Optional shortcut that starts the same exported client you would run from the install folder.
-4. **Discord** — Not wired yet; the button is reserved for when the community link is ready.

 ## Releases and Installing